Nostalgia

 I’ve done some hit West End plays and musicals.
 The one I remember fondly is Black Mikado, my dancing partner was that wonderful British actor and gentleman, the late Michael Denison.
 The music and dancing was sensational, it was a show way ahead of it’s time.

-The only stage comedy I’ve done was the Husband-in-Law a Fado farce with Kenneth Williams, Peggy Mount and Bryan Pringle.
+The only stage comedy I’ve done was the Husband-in-Law a Feydeau farce with Kenneth Williams, Peggy Mount and Bryan Pringle.
 Kenneth and I became good chums while we toured the regions before it came to London.
 It came into the West End during the hottest summer in Britain in 1976 and I sweated buckets under my Edwardian costume.
 Kenneth showed me the secret of how to get an audience to clap… it always works!

 I opened a clothes shop in 1977 and Kenneth became a frequent visitor and often dropped in for a cup of tea, which he mentioned in his diaries.